 Virtual Reality Therapy (VR)

-VR therapy (or augmented reality therapy [2]) is a relatively new and innovative treatment that provides virtual representations of live spider encounters in a virtual environment.
-This allows a person to confront their fears in a setting that mimics real life but is completely safe and controllable by the individual.
-This can be a useful staging-post for those who find initial real-world exposure too overwhelming.
+VR therapy (or augmented reality therapy [2] is a relatively new and innovative treatment that provides virtual representations of live spider encounters in a virtual environment.
+This allows a person to confront their fears in a setting that mimics real life, but of course is not real.
+This can be a useful staging post for those who find initial real-world exposure too overwhelming to begin with.
+However, as it will not create the lasting breakthrough needed, we chose not to use VR at Creature Courage.
+Unfortunately, your brain will always make up the excuse that you never faced a real spider.
+Therefore, its helpfulness can only go so far.

 Mindfulness and Relaxation Techniques